India virus death toll passes 300,000, 3rd highest in world

-NEW DELHI (AP) — India crossed another grim milestone Monday of more than 300,000 people lost to the coronavirus as a devastating surge of infections appeared to be easing in big cities but was swamping the poorer countryside.
+NEW DELHI (AP) — India crossed another grim milestone Monday with more than 300,000 people lost to the coronavirus, while a devastating surge of infections appeared to be easing in big cities but was swamping the poorer countryside.

-India's death toll is the third-highest reported in the world, accounting for 8.6% of the nearly 34.7 million coronavirus fatalities globally, though the true numbers are thought to be significantly greater.
+India’s death toll is the third-highest reported in the world after the U.S. and Brazil, accounting for 8.6% of the nearly 34.7 million coronavirus fatalities globally, though the true numbers are thought to be significantly greater.

-The health ministry Monday reported 4,454 new death in the last 24 hours, bringing India’s total fatalities to 303,720.
-It also reported 222,315 new infections, which raised the overall total to nearly 27 million.
+The Health Ministry on Monday reported 4,454 new deaths in the last 24 hours, bringing India’s total fatalities to 303,720.
+It also reported 222,315 new infections, which raised the overall total to nearly 27 million since the pandemic began.
 Both are almost certainly undercounts.

 In the capital, New Delhi, residents have died at home with no oxygen as hospitals exhausted limited supplies.
 In Mumbai, COVID-19 patients have died in crowded hospital corridors.
 In rural villages, fever and breathlessness took people before they were even tested for coronavirus.